CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 The staff of a company or authority forms the basis for its or its success or failure.
 At the same time, employees are an integral part of information security.
-Experience shows that even the most complex safety precautions without the right behavior of the employees are ineffective.
+Experience shows that even the most complex safety precautions without the correct behavior of the employees are ineffective.
 Awareness of what information security means to the institution and its business processes, and the proper treatment of employees with the information to be protected by the institution are therefore essential.

 ### 1.2 Objective